 Tip #3: Stikki-Clips

-Stikki-Clips were specially designed to adhere to any surface – including cinder block and brick walls!
-They make switching out anchor charts and students’ work throughout the year a breeze.
-The unique adhesive is even good for painted surfaces and the clips can be re-used again and again.
+Stikki-Clips were specially designed to adhere to any surface, so they’re perfect for decorating cinder block walls.
+They make switching out anchor charts, classroom posters and students’ work throughout the year a breeze.
+The unique adhesive is even good for painted surfaces, and the clips can be re-used again and again.
+Stock up on a few packs over the summer and you should be set for the whole school year.

 Tip #4: Display Strips

-Self-sticking display strips like “Cling Thing Display Strips” are removable strips that adhere to walls, doors, metal, plastic, cinder block walls, and more.
-They allow you to display posters, anchor charts, student work, alphabet and number lines, and more.
-Some of them can even “re-gain” their stickiness with a light spritz of water!
+Self-sticking display strips like “Cling Thing Display Strips” are removable strips that adhere to walls, doors, metal, plastic, cinder block walls and more.
+They allow you to display posters, anchor charts, student work, alphabet and number lines and other classroom essentials with ease.
+Some of them can even regain their stickiness with a light spritz of water!
 At the end of the year, they peel off without damaging the paint or surface behind them.